Fury Road (2023): Background

 MLW Fury Road was first held in 2018 as a television taping for MLW's weekly program, Fusion, with the second event airing as a special live episode on June 1, 2019.

-On May 2, 2023, a new partnership between MLW and FITE was announced, in-which the promotion would produce live events for FITE+ subscribers.
+On May 2, 2023, a new partnership between MLW and FITE was announced, under which the promotion would produce live events for FITE+ subscribers.
 MLW would subsequently announce four upcoming FITE+ specials on July 8, 2023, with Fury Road announced to be taking place on September 3 from the 2300 Arena in Philadelphia, Pennsylvania.

 Storylines

-The card consisted of matches that resulted from scripted storylines, where wrestlers portray villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by MLW's writers.
+The card consisted of matches stemming from scripted storylines, in which wrestlers portrayed villains, heroes, or less distinguishable characters.
+These storylines were designed to build tension and culminate in one or more wrestling matches, with results predetermined by MLW's writers.
 Storylines were played out on MLW's television programs, Underground Wrestling and Fusion, and the league's social media platforms.

 At Never Say Never, the first two rounds of the 2023 MLW Open Draft were held, with Kevin Blackwood and Matt Cardona being drafted.
 Both men would later be announced to be making their MLW debuts at Fury Road.

 On the July 20 episode of Fusion, Mister Saint Laurent, Cardona's new manager, was attacked by Mance Warner, in-retaliation for Laurent's betrayal of his former charge Microman.
 The following week, Laurent challenged Warner to a match at Fury Road on Cardona's behalf, which Warner accepted.
 The match was later made official on August 1 as a No Holds Barred Kiss My Foot match.
 Additionally, on August 9, MLW announced the debut of Laurent's new talk show, "Sessions by Saint Laurant," with a mystery guest to be revealed at Fury Road.

 On the August 24 episode of Fusion, MLW announced a new partnership with New Japan Pro Wrestling.
 As part of this partnership, an inter-promotional match between Tony Deppen and New Japan representative KUSHIDA will take place at Fury Road.

 Through MLW's "Open Door Policy", Japanese star Maki Itoh will also be appearing at Fury Road.

 For the past couple of months, The Samoan SWAT Team (Jacob Fatu, Lance Anoa'i, and Juicy Finau) had been feuding with The Calling (Raven, Akira, and Rickey Shane Page).
-At Battle Riot V, seen on the April 25, 2023 episode of MLW Underground Wrestling on Reelz, Fatu would eliminate every member of The Calling in the titular match before eliminating himself alongside Page, where the two would continue to brawl with each other.
-On the August 17 episode of Fusion, Fatu defended the MLW National Openweight Championship against Page, only for the match to be declared a no contest after Page shoved the referee.
+At Battle Riot V, seen on the April 25, 2023, episode of MLW Underground Wrestling on Reelz, Fatu would eliminate every member of The Calling in the titular match before eliminating himself alongside Page, where the two would continue to brawl with each other.
+On the August 17 episode of Fusion, Fatu defended the MLW National Openweight Championship against Page, only for the match to be declared a no-contest after Page shoved the referee.
 The two would continue to brawl after the match.
 Following this altercation, it was announced that Fatu would once again defend the title against Page in a Weapons of Mass Destruction match.